© Fitz & Follwell Co.

-In summer 2019, bright blue Electric BIXI bikes were added to the fleet, zipping riders around the city at speeds of up to 32 km/h.
-This year, the city’s bike sharing system is adding 750 additional electric bikes (bringing the total to more than 1,900), as well as 83 all-new electric stations ensuring a fully charged bikes ready to go.
-Spot Electric BIXIs on the app (look for stations marked with a small lightning bolt) available to all subscribers for $0.10 a minute, or $0.25 per minute for casual users and visitors.
+In 2022, the city’s iconic bike sharing system tallied a record-breaking 50,000 rentals per day on its ever-growing system of nearly 10,000 bikes (2,395 of which are electric) served by 611 stations throughout Montréal.
+Cyclists looking for a quick lift at speeds of up to 32 km/h can spot Electric BIXIs on the app (look for stations marked with a small lightning bolt) available to all subscribers for $0.10 a minute, or $0.25 per minute for casual users and visitors.
 It’s also necessary to wear a helmet and follow the Highway Safety Code while riding, but it’s a fun – and fast – way to get around.
 (BIXI’s pedal-powered non-electric bikes are also still available, and do take a look at BIXI’s fees and rental periods on its website, as well as planning when and where to drop off your BIXI if taking longer rides.
 In some cases, you’ll need to keep the bike with you).

 The Lachine Canal